-Risk Likelihood Consequence Risk Analysis Mitigation Reputation: New lease not Key terms of the lease have been agreed approved - perceived lack of Unlikely Moderate Medium by both parties. support for the environment.
+Risk Likelihood Consequence Risk Analysis Mitigation Reputation: New lease not approved - perceived lack of support for the environment.
+Unlikely Moderate Medium Key terms of the lease have been agreed by both parties.
 Seek to negotiate terms to Council satisfaction.
-Business Operation: New lease Unlikely Moderate Medium Seek to negotiate terms to Council not approved - delay in meeting satisfaction.
-EPA compliance.
-Business Operation: New lease Unlikely Moderate Medium Seek to negotiate terms to Council not approved - Loss of potential satisfaction. royalty earnings.
-Opportunity: This lease supports the City's Strategic Community Plan 2032 objective to work towards net zero greenhouse gas
+Business Operation: New lease not approved - delay in meeting EPA compliance.
+Unlikely Moderate Medium Seek to negotiate terms to Council satisfaction.
+Business Operation: New lease Unlikely Moderate Medium Seek to negotiate a not approved - Loss of potential royalty earnings.
+Seek to negotiate terms to Council satisfaction.
+Opportunity: This lease supports the City's Strategic Community Plan 2032 objective to work towards net zero greenhouse gas emissions.

-Opportunity: This lease supports the City's Strategic Community Plan 2032 objective to work towards net zero greenhouse galenissions.

 Opportunity: This lease helps the City in fulfilling environmental responsibilities including EPA compliance for the landfill site.
 Opportunity: It aligns with the State Government's commitment to transition to net zero emissions and actively manage climate risks.